ExtendRealityLtd/Zinnia.Unity/.github/CONTRIBUTING.md

 parameters and methods with `private` parameters and methods being defined last.

-Blocks of code such as conditional statements and loops must always contain the block of code in braces `{ }` even if it is just one line.
+Blocks of code such as conditional statements and loops should contain the block of code in braces `{ }` even if it is just one line.

   > **Incorrect:**
   ```